 Historias is a digital media project of the Southeastern Council of Latin American Studies.

-Steven is an associate professor in the department of history and political science at Wingate University and serves as the Secretary-Treasurer of SECOLAS.
+Steven is formerly an associate professor in the Department of History and Political Science at Wingate University and serves as the Secretary-Treasurer of SECOLAS.

 He published his first book, More Argentine Than You: Arabic-Speaking Immigrants in Argentina, in 2017 with the University of New Mexico Press.